|Tel||+44 (0)1865 271108|

 I completed my first degrees in English Literature at Durham University, before working in the publishing industry for five years as a textbook editor.
 During this time, I studied for a BSc in Psychology with the Open University.
 I joined the Department of Experimental Psychology as a Research Assistant in 2015.

 BSc, BA, MA

 Graduate Research Assistant

-I am interested in the application of psychological theory and methodology to improve the safety of physical and mental healthcare.
+I am interested in the application of psychological science to improve physical and mental healthcare.

 Prior to this, I conducted a qualitative evaluation of the impact of a conceptual framework to measure and monitor safety in healthcare.
-This framework is being tested by a number of NHS trusts nationally in an improvement programme funded by The Health Foundation.
+This framework is being tested by a number of NHS trusts in England and Scotland in an improvement programme funded by The Health Foundation.

 I also collaborate on two clinical research studies: the Mindlock Project at the Oxford Mindfulness Centre, a project investigating the psychological mechanisms that underlie persistent risk of deliberate self-harm, and The Oxford Grief Study, a large-scale study investigating factors that predict the development of prolonged grief.